maxonrow/mxw-sdk-js/docs/api-9misc.rst

 Transaction Receipts
 ####################

-| After every transaction, a receipt will be generated it contains every infomation regarding the transaction.
+| After every transaction, a receipt that contains all every information regarding the transaction will be generated.
-| Transaction hash and block number is given, to check the transaction on blockchain.
+| Transaction hash and block number are givenn to check the transaction in blockchain.

 .. code-block:: javascript